 However, Steyn explained, it is for the EAAB, through its inquiry committee, to judge whether or not the conduct of HOA and White constitutes the conduct of estate agents, not the court.
 The EAAB has been constituted and is authorised to investigate and give judgement on such matters she said.

 “I do not believe that it is for this court to judge whether the exchange of money in consideration of an undertaking by the HOA relating to the sale of properties by Pam Golding, qualifies as the rendering of services by an estate agent.
 I believe this is an issue specifically suited to the Board’s committee of inquiry,” Steyn said.

-She added that it is in the public interest that this disciplinary hearing should commence and finalise as soon as possible.
-She said she’s not convinced of any real grounds of prejudice to applicants and there had been no allegations that the disciplinary committee would be incompetent or unfair.
+She added that it is in the public interest that this disciplinary hearing should commence and be finalised as soon as possible.
+She said she’s not convinced of any real grounds of prejudice to the applicants and there had been no allegations that the disciplinary committee would be incompetent or unfair.

 “When proceedings are finalised and the applicants are dissatisfied, this court may be requested for intervention on relevant applicable grounds of review,” she said.
 Steyn’s finding is that the applicants failed to make case for the relief they seek and she dismissed the application with costs.